 - Part 1: Standards framework for nursing and midwifery education

 - Part 2: Standards for student supervision and assessment

-The structure of the standards follow the student journey:
+The structure of our standards follow the students journey through their education:

 Find out what needs to be in place to deliver safe and effective learning experiences for nursing and midwifery students in practice.

 Read about the principles of student supervision in the practice environment and the role of the practice supervisor.